 - Design and undertake research and development in order to produce an extensive piece of literature which may be suitable for peer-reviewed publication.

 - Critically evaluate practice and suggest improvements or change.

 - Incorporate knowledge of the research process in developing services appropriately.

-You will be required to produce a piece of work based upon a clinically-related project that is relevant to your practice.
-Once you have selected a specific project, you will submit a project summary/proposal of approximately 1,200 words.
+For the final module of the course you will be required to produce a piece of work based upon a clinically-related project that is relevant to your practice.
+Once you have selected a specific project, you will submit a project summary/proposal of approximately 1,500 words.
 Following the approval of your proposal you will then complete a 10,500 word professional project.

 To produce the professional project you will continue to study online.
 Much of the work is self-directed, however you will receive guidance from your tutor throughout the module.